-More info: https://adhduk.co.uk/right-to-choose/
+More information: https://adhduk.co.uk/right-to-choose/

-Right to Choose (RTC), Private Providers & ADHD Medication Prescribing
+Private Providers & ADHD Medication Prescribing

-- GPs do not have the expertise to initiate, manage, or monitor ADHD medication-this remains the responsibility of the specialist consultant overseeing treatment. - If you are diagnosed by a Right to Choose provider or a private provider, that provider remains responsible for prescribing ADHD medication indefinitely or until the practice agrees to enter a shared care agreement (SCA). - The practice does not accept SCAs from Right to Choose or private providers at this time, but this position is kept under review in line with NHS prescribing guidelines and Integrated Care Board (ICB) guidance. - GPs are not required to accept an SCA if they feel unable to safely prescribe and monitor ADHD medication.
+- GPs do not have the expertise to initiate, manage, or monitor ADHD medication-this remains the responsibility of the specialist consultant overseeing your care. - If you are diagnosed by a Right to Choose provider or a private provider, that provider remains responsible for prescribing your ADHD medication indefinitely, unless the practice agrees to enter a Shared Care Agreement (SCA). - CHG does not currently accept SCAs from Right to Choose or private providers.
+This position is kept under review in line with NHS prescribing guidance and local Integrated Care Board (ICB) policy. - GPs are not required to accept an SCA if they feel unable to safely prescribe and monitor ADHD medication.

-• Medication Costs:
+Medication costs: